-The Annual Information Statement (AIS) is a summary your key financial transactions and income for the year.
-It includes details such as TDS deducted, interest earned on savings and fixed deposits, purchase and sale of shares or mutual funds, high-value transactions like property or vehicle purchases, and more.
+The Annual Information Statement (AIS) is a summary of key financial transactions and income for the year.
+For FY 2025-26, it includes details such as TDS deducted, interest earned on savings and fixed deposits, purchase and sale of shares or mutual funds, high-value transactions like property or vehicle purchases, and more.

-The Annual Information Statement (AIS) is a summary of a taxpayer's information as reported by various organizations from which taxpayers have received any benefit, whether in cash, kind or otherwise.
-It includes new information – interest, dividend, securities transactions, mutual fund transactions, foreign remittance information, etc.
+The Annual Information Statement or AIS is a summary of a taxpayer's information as reported by various organizations from which taxpayers have received any benefit, whether in cash, kind or otherwise.
+It includes new information – interest, dividend, securities transactions, mutual fund transactions, foreign remittance information, etc. for FY 2025-26.

 Summary of AIS information is in the form of Taxpayer Information Summary (TIS) for ease of filing return (All the information will be pre-filled in your return).
-Taxpayers will be able to submit online feedback on AIS’s information and download information in PDF, JSON, and CSV file formats
+Taxpayers will be able to submit online feedback on AIS’s information.
+It can be download in PDF and JSON formats, and category-wise transactions can be downloaded in CSV format as well.

 While AIS serves as a helpful statement for reference when filing an income tax return (ITR), it is not an absolute or conclusive document.
 Despite information shown in the AIS, the taxpayers are still required to independently declare all sources of income.

-AIS password is PAN (in lower case) and the date of birth in case of individual taxpayer or date of incorporation/formation for a non-individual taxpayer in the format DDMMYYYY without any space.
+AIS password is PAN (in lower case) followed by the date of birth in the format DDMMYYYY without any space.
+For non-individual assessees, date of incorporation needs to be entered instead of date of birth.

 For example, if the PAN is AAAAA1234A and the date of birth is 28th July 1997, the AIS password will be aaaaa1234a28071997.